longevityframework/longevity/longevity/src/jekyll/manual/model/components.md

   fullName: FullName)
 ```

-You may be wondering why `@component` doesn't take a `DomainModel` type parameter like `@persistent`
-does.
-The reasons are two-fold.
-First, components never appear as arguments in the longevity API, so
-we don't need to include this for type safety.
-Second, we [plan on
-replacing](https://www.pivotaltracker.com/story/show/140864207) some homegrown code for traversing
-domain model elements with [shapeless](https://github.com/milessabin/shapeless) in the near future,
-at which point, there will be no need to be explicit about persistent components at all.
-It would
-take quite a bit of effort to decorate components with a type parameter, and we didn't consider it
-worthwhile to make these changes to code that will be removed soon.
+Be sure to declare your component class in the same package as, or in a sub-package of, the package
+you declare your domain model.
+Assuming you don't fabricate your own
+`longevity.model.ModelEv[DomainModel]`, if you declare your persistent class in another package, you
+will get a compiler error - something about implicit model evidence not being found.

-The `@component` annotation creates a companion object that extends
+The `@component[DomainModel]` annotation creates a companion object that extends
-`longevity.model.CType[FullName]`.
-If `FullName` already has a companion object, it will be
+`longevity.model.CType[DomainModel, FullName]`.
+If `FullName` already has a companion object, it
-augmented to extend `CType`.
+will be augmented to extend `CType`.
 Here is the equivalent code without using annotations:

 ```scala
 import longevity.model.CType